mh70cz/mypy/challenges/own/cheese_wine/readme.md

 Complete the method *best_match_per_wine* which returns the best scored wine-cheese pair.
 Matching can be for a certain wine type (i.e. red, white, sparkling) or for all types.

-Complete the method *match_wine_5cheeses* which returns  for each wine 5 best matching cheeses.
+Complete the method *match_wine_5cheeses* which returns a sorted list of wines , where for each wine are listed 5 best matching cheeses.
-All types of wines (i.e. red, white, sparkling) are included.
+All types of wines (i.e. red, white, and sparkling) are included.

 ---
 Hint for sum of occurence of chars shared by both words: